 If you’ve had a stroke, maintaining good oral hygiene can help you avoid experiencing additional complications.
 According to the American Heart Association, if a critically ill patient doesn’t maintain regular dental care following a stroke, they have a higher risk of developing ventilator-associated pneumonia.

 Good oral health habits not only prevent gum disease, they can also help minimize your risk of developing or worsening other conditions, including additional strokes.
 So, it’s important to brush after every meal and before bedtime, and floss at least once a day.

 Getting professional dental cleanings regularly also helps, because when plaque accumulates, it can harden and turn into tartar.
 Once tartar has formed, only your dentist or hygienist can remove it.

-If you notice any of these symptoms, make an appointment with your dentist.
-The sooner you seek care, the better your chances of reversing any damage from periodontitis.
+If you notice any symptoms of gum disease, make an appointment with your dentist.
+The sooner you seek care, the better your chances of reversing any damage and protecting your overall health.

-Members with health and dental plans from HMSA who have a stroke are enrolled automatically.
-Dental members who don’t have a health plan with HMSA can easily enroll online.
+If you have health and dental plans from HMSA and have a history of stroke, you’re automatically enrolled.
+If you don’t have a health plan with HMSA, you can easily enroll online.

 Once enrolled, all you need to do is make an appointment with a participating dentist.
 You can find a dentist in your plan’s network at hmsadental.com/find-a-dentist.

 Check our provider directory to see if your dentist is in-network, or find a participating provider.